ziminas1990/space-expansion/docs/building-on-windows.md

 # Troubleshooting
 ## CMake
-When you run cmake configuration for the first time, it should also output the similar log:
+When you run cmake configuration for the first time, it should also the similar log:
 ```powershell
 -- Building for: Visual Studio 16 2019
 -- Selecting Windows SDK version 10.0.18362.0 to target Windows 10.0.18363.